 \section{Abstract}

-{We give a complete classification of the finite $2$-groups $G$ such that the natural action of the automorphism group $\Aut(G)$ on $G$ admits exactly three orbits.
-By known results, this reduces the classification of all finite groups with exactly three automorphism orbits to the classification of those that are $p$-groups of exponent $p$ for some odd prime $p$.}
+{We give a complete classification of the finite $2$-groups $G$ for which the automorphism group $\Aut(G)$ acting naturally on $G$ has three orbits.
+There are two infinite families and one additional group, of order $2^9$.
+All of them are Suzuki $2$-groups, and they appear (in a different context) in an earlier classification of Dornhoff. }